tranki1/typescript-design-pattern/README.md

 A simple static UI is available at `ui/index.html`.

-Open it in a browser to get a visual overview of the Builder pattern and a page structure that can later host more patterns.
+Open it in a browser to use an interactive design-pattern quiz with 20 scenarios.

-The page is wired to the shared Builder demo catalog used by the CLI.
-Running `npm run build` refreshes `ui/builder-demo-data.js` from the TypeScript demo source.
+Each scenario includes an empty input for your answer, a `Check` button for quick feedback, and a `Reveal Example` button to show the expected pattern and explanation.

 ## Pattern roadmap